THE STRUCTURE OF MATTER

 This means if the volume is halved during compression, then the pressure is doubled.

-Charle's law says that the volume of gas changes in direct proportion to the cange in temperature.
+Charle's law says that the volume of gas changes in direct proportion to the cange in temperature the relation reads.

 The general law of state for gases is a combination of Boyle's and Charle's laws.
 This states how pressure, volume and temperature affect each other.